 Another prediction – a greater reliance on optical character recognition (OCR) – also ties into the increasing focus on mobility.
 Travellers who quickly snap a photo of a receipt in a restaurant and upload it to their expense solution don’t want to have to go back into the system in order to correct information that’s been incorrectly extracted by the OCR system.
 Thankfully, the OCR of today is a far cry from early systems, and receipt reading accuracy is now often beyond 95%, especially when used in conjunction with a credit card that is matched to the solution.

 Even more impressive is that thanks to advanced technologies like Google Vision, OCR systems can look at, for example, a restaurant chain’s logo at the top of a receipt and identify the merchant.
 OCR continues to be a major focus for Chrome River, and we continue to add new language capabilities, so our users can benefit from this capability wherever they go.

 More integrations and machine learning capabilities

 Integrations and machine learning both fit into the category of “make life easier for me,” and can drastically reduce the amount of manual input required for expense reports, from receipt submission to data management.
-We’ve seen a significant focus on integrations that streamline the end-user experience over the past year or so, and now travelers can have transactions from merchants such as Uber, Lyft and SpotHero automatically flow directly into their expense wallet, without the need for a single click.
+We’ve seen a significant focus on integrations that streamline the end-user experience over the past year or so, and now travellers can have transactions from merchants such as Uber, Lyft and SpotHero automatically flow directly into their expense wallet, without the need for a single click.
 These direct integrations will continue to become more important, and will allow business travelers to further reduce the effort needed for them to create expense reports.

 Integrations are equally as important on the back end of the expense solution.
 For example, linking corporate cards to the expense platform are incredibly helpful both for expense entry (through real-time notifications), as well as reconciling card statements with expense reports, as we expect to see even more, deeper integrations with card providers, both in the U.S. and overseas in the coming months.